bmullaly14/Ben_Mullaly_Projects/README.md

 Module 2 Mini Capstone - TEnmo
     Group of 4 produced a server and partial console client UI emulating TEnmo, a money transfer app.
 Utilizing C#, MS SQL, JSON, PostMan, integration testing, and JWT Authentication developed a RESTful API server and basic command line application that registers new users, requires login authentication, and permits and validates balance transfers.

+Card Dealer
+    C# console line program that "deals" (prints to console) cards for War and Euchre.
+Uses OOP principles with "Card" and "Player" objects.